Koknese Castle

-Koknese Castle (Kokneses pils, Burg Kokenhusen) is a complex in Koknese, Latvia, dating from the 13th century.
+Koknese Castle (Kokneses pils, Burg Kokenhusen) is a complex in Koknese, in the Vidzeme region of Latvia, dating from the 13th century.
 The castle was situated on a high bluff overlooking the Daugava river valley.
-In 1965 a hydroelectric dam was built downriver, creating a reservoir that partially submerged the castle and flooded the surrounding valley.
+In 1965 a hydroelectric dam was built downriver, creating a water reservoir that partially submerged the castle and flooded the surrounding valley.

+The castle was heavily contested between Polish, Swedish and Russian forces in the 16th and 17th centuries.
+It changed hands many times, while the native inhabitants endured periodic slaughter, capture, and famine.
+In 1701, during the Great Northern War, Koknese was blown up by retreating forces to avoid the strategic castle falling into advancing Russian hands.